Lesson 5: Increasing Concurrency¶

 current solution fails, consider the following Coco snippet of a component implementation of a client using

-our ValveControllerImpl
+our ValveControllerImpl component:

 state Empty { api.startFillingTank() = { valve.open(); setNextState(Filling); } } state Filling { api.isValveMoving() = !(valve.isOpen() || valve.isClosed()) }

-was called.
+whether or not the valve finished moving when isValveMoving() was called.
 This is because while the valve is moving,

-, the client will become blocked until the ValveControllerImpl
+it is in an execution state, the client will become blocked until the ValveControllerImpl enters an

-event state
+event state.

-The current implementation of the ValveControllerImpl
+The current implementation of the ValveControllerImpl therefore does not guarantee that isOpen() and

-are always non-blocking, and so requirement R3 is not met.
+isClosed() are always non-blocking, and so requirement R3 is not met.

 In this lesson, we will build a solution in which the required non-blocking property of the valve controller is always preserved, and the client can always remain responsive.